AgoraIO/agora_doc_source/en-US/markdown/Remote Desktop & Control/product_rdc.md

 ### IoT device management

 IoT is widely used in families, business, and healthcare.
-In such scenarios, the Agora RDC services enables remote control among IoT devices, which simplifies the monitoring and management process.
+In such scenarios, the Agora RDC service enables remote control among IoT devices, which simplifies the monitoring and management process.

 ## Advantages